sskender/wordpress-docker/README.md

 ### Features

 - encrypted overlay network
-- wordpress volume mounted to shared persistance storage array
+- wordpress volume mounted to a shared persistance storage array
-- database configured for server with 4CPUs and 8GB of RAM
+- database performance configured for a server with 4CPUs and 8GB of RAM

 ### Model

+Image is showing the stack running on three Ubuntu demo servers.
+Database is on the manager node, and two wordpress instances on each worker node.

 ![Model](model.png)